-The Future is Exciting is a branded content initiative for Vodafone in collaboration with EL PAIS, the most influential Spanish-language newspaper.
-The project consists of a web video-series that features the people and the organizations that are using science and technology in creative and innovative ways to build a better world.
-Since its launch in 2015, the series has clocked up 390M views and in October 2017 it became the core of Vodafone’s biggest global branding revamp in its history, rolled out in 36 countries.
+THE FUTURE IS EXCITING is a branded content initiative for Vodafone in collaboration with EL PAIS, the most influential Spanish-language newspaper.
+It’s a video platform with +600 stories that feature pioneers in the history of science and technology as well as the people and the organizations that are currently using science and technology in creative and innovative ways to expand our knowledge and build a better world.
+Since its launch in 2015, the series has clocked up 420M views and in October 2017 it became the core of Vodafone’s biggest global branding revamp in its history, rolled out in 36 countries.

 A behind-the-scenes view of the technology world-renowned physicist Stephen Hawking uses to communicate explained by Lama Nachman, the principal engineer at Intel leading the team that helps improve Hawking’s computer interface.